Cauliflower Microgreens (10x10 tray - cut) **Grown to Order**

 High Bioavailability: The nutrients in microgreens are in a form that the body can more readily access and use.

-Supports immune health: They are an excellent source of Vitamin C, which strengthens the immune system and is essential for wound healing.
+Helps support immune health: They are an excellent source of Vitamin C, which helps strengthen the immune system and is essential for wound healing.

-Promotes heart health: The potassium in cauliflower microgreens helps regulate blood pressure, while sulforaphane may improve blood vessel function and reduce inflammation.
+Promotes heart health: The potassium in cauliflower microgreens may help regulate blood pressure, while sulforaphane may improve blood vessel function and reduce inflammation.

 Potential anti-cancer properties: Compounds like sulforaphane have been researched for their potential to prevent cancer by helping to detoxify harmful substances and inhibit cancer cell growth.